What is a CV?

 Voluntary work

-Particularly useful if you are writing a CV without much work experience.
-This section can demonstrate your commitment and skills gained through unpaid work.
+It’s particularly useful if you’re writing a CV without much work experience.
+The volunteering section can demonstrate your commitment and skills gained through unpaid work.

 Professional memberships